 Essential oils may be used in bath water, with massage, topically on your skin, and with a diffuser.
 In treating the symptoms of ADHD, the oil is most commonly diffused into the air and gradually breathed in.
 You do not have to use a diffuser to get the same result.
 A few drops placed near, but not on, your nose can have the same effect.

 The oil may first need to be mixed with a carrier oil.
 It’s important to note that essential oils may cause your skin to become painfully irritated if directly applied through massage or in a bath.
 This irritation may be increased for children, so use topically with caution or avoid using them topically at all on children.

 Besides essential oils, you can try other alternative treatments for symptoms of ADHD at home.
-These are also still being studied to determine their full effectiveness in treating ADHD, but many believe they can help with symptoms. several at-home treatments that can help manage the symptoms of ADHD including:
+These are also still being studied to determine their full effectiveness in treating ADHD, but many believe they can help with symptoms.

 - healthy diet